Basilica of the Co-Cathedral of the Sacred Heart: First Sacred Heart Church

-In 1948, the congregation purchased a Wurlitzer electronic organ for $4,500.00 to replace the old pipe organ.
+In 1948, the Capuchins purchased a Wurlitzer electronic organ for $4,500.00 to replace the 1905 pipe organ.

 The St. Cecilia's Guild started a weekly bingo to raise the money for a new Kilgen pipe organ, which cost $31,832.48.
 The interior of the church was extensively renovated from 1950 to 1951 and the front portion of the current rectory was completed the following year.
+The Capuchins in 1956 established a new baptistry and remodeled the two sacristies.

-The parish completed a new convent in 1958 which eventually became the Cenacle Retreat House.
-The present pews were installed in the church in 1958 for $11,429.
-Artist John L. Baker painted the sanctuary ceiling with a vibrant, complex linear painting in 1966.
+The parish completed a new convent in 1958.
+New pews were installed in the church in 1958 for $11,429.
+The stained glass windows were repaired in 1960 and exterior of the church was sandblasted in 1961.
+The painter John L. Baker of Hickory, Pennsylvania, created an artwork on the sanctuary ceiling in 1966.